 Usually, there are exit fee in fixed rate contracts or offers with special perks.
 Exit fees in on-the-market offers are quite uncommon.
 Before signing on the dotted line for an energy contract, be sure to read it entirely and look for any exit fees which are usually found on the energy price fact sheet.

 When you sign up to an energy plan, you are entitled to a 10 day ‘cooling off period’.
 You can review, change your mind and/or cancel the contract without any charge within the 10 business days (i.e. From the date of signing the contract with your provider).

 What are disconnection fees?

-A disconnection fee is a fee that reflects the cost of disconnecting a property from the grid, charged by the distributor.
-The rate varies per location, which ranges from $10 to $90.
+There might be a disconnection fee, which is the cost of disconnecting a property from the grid, which may be charged by the distributor.

 What to do if planning to switch providers?

-If planning to switch providers, the new retailer should take care of everything for you.
-They’ll contact your old provider to cancel your plan and organize the account to be transferred.
-You will not lose power supply during the process.
+If you plan to switch retailers, then the new provider will take care of the formalities.
+You old provider will be contacted by your new retailer to cancel your plan and organize the transfer of the account, But don’t be alarmed, you will not lose power during this process.

-What happens if old energy company calls after cancellation?
+What if your old energy provider calls you after you cancel your contract?

-Your old retailer may contact you again and entice you with offers just to win you back.
-In case this happens, ask for an energy price fact sheet or contract to compare your options and ensure you’re still getting the best price available.
+These are Win back offers where your old provider contacts you again to let you know the market offers in order to win you back.
+You can ask for an energy price fact sheet or contract to check your options and shop around for the best prices available.